SUMMER SNORKELLING PROGRAM

 Every Saturday, 8.45am, conditions permitting.

 Participation is restricted to financial members only of MCRP.
-Please click here to join. ad the membership form.
+Please click here to join and pay before attending a snorkel.

-Members are notified by email each week of where the snorkel will be held
+Members are notified by email each week of where the snorkel will be held8

 To snorkel with us, you must on each occasion: